rust-lang/rfcs/text/0000-inline-asm.md

   - The allocated register must contain the same value at the end of the asm code (except if a `lateout` is allocated to the same register).
 * `out(<reg>) <expr>`
   - `<reg>` can refer to a register class or an explicit register.
 The allocated register name is substituted into the asm template string.
-  - The allocated register will contain an unknown value at the start of the asm code.
+  - The allocated register will contain an undefined value at the start of the asm code.
   - `<expr>` must be a (possibly uninitialized) place expression, to which the contents of the allocated register is written to at the end of the asm code.
   - An underscore (`_`) may be specified instead of an expression, which will cause the contents of the register to be discarded at the end of the asm code (effectively acting as a clobber).
 * `lateout(<reg>) <expr>`